Configuration Parameters

 <type>—connection type:

-LDAP—for directory service that uses LDAP;
+LDAP—for a directory service using LDAP;

-Pq—for the PostgreSQL database;
+Pq—for a PostgreSQL database;

-Mysql—for the MySQL database;
+Mysql—for a MySQL database;

-Sqlite—for the SQLite database;
+Sqlite—for an SQLite database;

-Redis—for the Redis database;
+Redis—for a Redis database;

-<name>—is a unique identifier (tag) for the connection, by which the connection can be referred to from the rules.
+<name>—a unique identifier (tag) for the connection, by which the connection can be referred to from the rules.

-1.Parameters used in sections of LDAP type
+1.Parameters used in LDAP sections

 Parameter